Dental Implant Restoration

 Dental Implant Restoration Process

-Dental implant restorations are performed by attaching crowns to implants anchored in the bone below the gum line.
+Dental implant restorations are performed at our Charlotte, NC dentist office.
+Dr. Stout performs this procedure by attaching crowns to implants anchored in the bone below the gum line.
 After the anchor has been surgically placed, bone attaches to the implant, holding it firmly in place.
 An artificial tooth (crown) can then be attached to the implant.
 The end result is a strong, secure tooth that is virtually indistinguishable from natural teeth.
 Dental Implants can be used as artificial tooth replacements for missing teeth and for stabilizing loose dentures as well as replacing small bridges.
 Once your implant has been restored with a Crown the implant requires the same care as real teeth, including brushing, flossing, rinsing with an antibacterial mouthwash, and regular dental check-ups.